rbaltrusch/rbaltrusch/README.md

 ## Languages

+- Professionally Python, Java and MATLAB/Simulink.
+- Currently:
+  - Improving my web development skills with Java (Spring Boot) and Javascript.
-- Professionally MATLAB, Python and Simulink.
+  - Learning machine learning in Python (with Tensorflow/Keras and from scratch).
-- Currently learning Java for Android development.
+  - Learning Julia (fun stuff).
 - Interested in Scala, Go and Rust.

 ## Interests